 Net interest loss after provision for loan losses is due to the negative carrying cost of our corporate liquidity portfolio.
-The decrease in the net interest loss is primarily a result of a decrease in the cost of funds of the debt funding the corporate liquidity portfolio.
+The decrease in the net interest loss is primarily a result of a decrease in the size of the liquidity portfolio as well as a decrease in the cost of funds of the debt funding the corporate liquidity portfolio.